History of Turkish Coffee

-The Turkish Coffee was brought to the Ottoman Palace by Ozdemir Pasha, the Governor of Yemen, when Yemen was still in the boundaries of Ottoman Empire.
-Consumption of coffee after meals became popular first in the Palace, then in homes.
+The Turkish Coffee was brought to the Ottoman Palace by Ozdemir Pasha, the Governor of Yemen when Yemen was still within the boundaries of the Ottoman Empire.
+Consumption of coffee after meals became popular first in the Palace, then in coffee houses and homes.
 That popularity led to the opening of coffee houses.
-Evliya Çelebi, the famous traveller of the 17th century, stated that Istanbul had 55 coffee houses at his time.
-Europe was intrdoced with Turkish Coffee when the Ottoman army carried and left behind 500 sacks of coffee during the II. siege of Wien.
+Evliya Celebi, the famous traveler of the 17th century, stated that Istanbul had 55 coffee houses at his time.
+Europe was introduced with Turkish Coffee when the Ottoman army carried and left behind 500 sacks of coffee during the II. siege of Wien.

 The Viennese had spread the taste of coffee all over Europe.
 Even the famous composer Bach had written a song about coffee.
 Coffee has a special value in the daily lives of Turkish people.
 Families meet and are introduced over coffee when marriage arrangements are discussed.
 Fortune telling through reading the leftover grains is a popular topic among ladies.

 Turkish Coffee Recipe

 The well-cooked coffee is covered with foam.
 The long-handled special pot is filled with cold water.
 1 teaspoon of coffee per cup is added and boiled, stirring occasionally until it starts foaming and rising.
 Sometimes double roasted Turkish Delight is served along with coffee.